JasmeetKaur567/Spotify-Clone/README.md

 # Spotify Clone 🎵....

 ## 🚀 About Project
-This is a Spotify-inspired web application that replicates the basic UI of the Spotify music player.
+This is a Spotify-inspired web application that replicates the basic UI of the Spotify music player and frontend.

 ## 🛠 Tech Stack
 - HTML